ZacGamble/ZacGamble/README.md

-  A bit about me:
+  <h2>A bit about me:</h2>

-- I’m currently studying full-stack software development.
+:electron: I’m currently studying full-stack software development.

-- I have been hard at work learning JavaScript, Node.js, Mongoose/MongoDB, HTML, CSS/Bootstrap, and much more!
+:nerd_face:	 I have been hard at work learning JavaScript, Node.js, Mongoose/MongoDB, HTML, CSS/Bootstrap, and much more!

+🥇 I am passionate about learning and finding opportunities for personal and professional growth.

-- 📫 Ways to reach me:
+📫 Ways to reach me: Email * zacrgamble@gmail.com * LinkedIn * Phone - 208-921-8351
-- Email - zacrgamble@gmail.com
-- LinkedIn -
-- Phone - 208-921-8351

 <!---
 ZacGamble/ZacGamble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.